Build with Code using Codesmith's Self-paced Learning Resources

 // what if we re-assign myGrade to 100?

-In this example, we are checking if my grade lies within a certain range, and taking an action accordingly.
-If a condition is not met, the code for that condition does not run.
+In this example of conditional statements, we check whether my grade lies within a specified range and take action accordingly.
+If a condition is not met, the code for that specified condition does not run.
+Using conditional statements effectively allows us to control the flow of our programs and respond to different scenarios as they arise.

 Let’s consider an example where we want to sum up some numbers and then find the average (assuming possible score is 100).